 Before we move on, let’s pay homage to the brush on the very bottom: that goofy Oral B toothbrush.
 It has been with me for many years, but I consider it a necessary tool for splattering or applying fine mists of color.
 I’m not sure I could paint without it.

 First in the vertical lineup to the right is a tried and true size 10 Loew-Cornell Golden Taklon brush that I have used nonstop for the last 4 years.
-My expensive sables are reserved for solely for painting, so this is THE brush for mixing paints, swatching colors, etc. I also have a LC ultra round from my review of these brushes, and although it’s a great brush, I only occasionally use it for travel so I didn’t include it here.
-(I prefer to carry synthetics while traveling and keep my expensive sables safely at home.)
+My expensive sables are reserved for solely for painting, so this is THE brush for mixing paints, swatching colors, etc. I’ve written a full review of the LC Taklon brushes.

 Next in line is an antique Winsor & Newton fan brush that belonged to my grandmother who was a watercolor artist and must have somehow posthumously passed along her love of watercolor to me.
 I treasure this brush and use its stiff bristles (pretty sure it’s hog) to paint funky tree canopies, willowy branches, and spiky grasses.

 Last but not least, these two Artcolor craft brushes are the perfect lifting and scrubber brushes.
 I think they may have hog bristles, but they’re leftovers from my children’s art bin from long ago so who knows where they came from, but I’ve never found their equals.

 Additional Information on Brushes